zulip/zulip/docs/prod-install.md

 These settings include:

-- `EXTERNAL_HOST`: the user-accessible Zulip domain name for your Zulip installation.
+- `EXTERNAL_HOST`: the user-accessible Zulip domain name for your Zulip installation (aka what users will type in their web browser).
 This will be the domain for which you have DNS A records pointing to this server and for which you configured SSL certificates.
+If you plan to use multiple domains, also set `ALLOWED_HOSTS`.

-- `ZULIP_ADMINISTRATOR`: the email address of the person or team maintaining this installation and who will get support emails.
+- `ZULIP_ADMINISTRATOR`: the email address of the person or team maintaining this installation and who will get support and error emails.

 - `AUTHENTICATION_BACKENDS`: a list of enabled authentication mechanisms.
 You'll need to enable at least one authentication